icopy-site/awesome-cn/docs/awesome/awesome-zsh-plugins.md

 - [xxh-plugin-zsh-zshrc](https://github.com/roman-geraskin/xxh-plugin-zsh-zshrc) - plugin for [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh) that copies your `~/.zshrc` to a remote host and sources it with [xxh-shell-zsh](https://github.com/xxh/xxh-shell-zsh).
 - [yadm](https://github.com/juanrgon/yadm-zsh) - Displays a warning if there are local [yadm](https://thelocehiliosan.github.io/yadm/) configuration changes.
 - [yapipenv](https://github.com/AnonGuy/yapipenv.zsh) - Automatically activate a directory's `pip` environment if `pipenv` detects the presence of one.
+- [yazi-zoxide](https://github.com/fdw/yazi-zoxide-zsh) - This plugin for [zsh](https://www.zsh.org) adds just one shortcut, but unfolds the magic of both [Zoxide](https://github.com/ajeetdsouza/zoxide) and [yazi](https://github.com/sxyazi/yazi/).
+Without arguments, `y` just opens yazi.
+If you supply an argument that is a directory, `yazi` is opened in that directory.
+But if you supply anything else as an argument, `zoxide` is called with the argument and `yazi` is opened there.
 - [yeoman](https://github.com/edouard-lopez/yeoman-zsh-plugin) - Edouard Lopez's [Yeoman](http://yeoman.io/) plugin for [oh-my-zsh](https://ohmyz.sh/), compatible with yeoman version ≥1.0 (includes options and command auto-completion).
 - [you-should-use](https://github.com/MichaelAquilina/zsh-you-should-use) - ZSH plugin that reminds you to use those aliases you defined.
 - [youtube-dl-aliases](https://github.com/katrinleinweber/oh-my-zsh-youtube-dl-aliases) - Adds `yt` aliases to download videos from YouTube.